 Although the e-reader has diminished the problem of which books to take along on your holiday, the choice can still be tough.
 I hope to help you with this personal selection of books that will help you enjoy your holiday.

-Summer has arrived with a vengeance: from the coldest spring ever we have jumped to tropical temperatures.
+Summer and Covid-19 are still with us.
 This requires novels that are slightly demanding, not too complicated.

 John Irving || World According to Garp